SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_1-PreLaunch_Preparatory_Content/Module_4-Math_for_Machine_Learning/3_Linear_Transformations_And_Matrices.md

 #### System of Linear Equations

-Q - Solve the following system of three equations and three unknowns in Numpy and report the solution:
+Qn: Solve the following system of three equations and three unknowns in Numpy and report the solution:
 2x+6y−z=0
 x+2y−2z=1
 −5x+2z=8

-A - [−2, 0.5, −1]
+Ans: [−2, 0.5, −1]

 # Inverse, Rank, Column and Null Space